aws-cloudformation/community-registry-extensions/CONTRIBUTING.md

 Development for CloudFormation registry extensions can be done in one of several languages.
 For modules, you can use either JSON or YAML.
-For resource types (also known as providers) and hooks, you can use Python, Java, Typescript, or Go.
-Full disclosure on language choice: Java has the best support since it is the language used by AWS service teams.
+For resource types (also known as providers), you can use Python, Java, Typescript, or Go.
+Hooks can be developed in Java and Python.
+Full disclosure on language choice:
+Java has the best support since it is the language used by AWS service teams.
 We are working on improving support for the CLI and language plugin repositories and we expect this situation to improve quickly.

 ### Guidelines for all languages